angeloskillz/Shop-Titans/content/guides/2019-10-06-breakdown-and-analysis-of-update-2-2-0.md

 At higher levels, 50+ specifically, there's not much we can unlock anymore and if there were, they're very expensive gold-wise.
 People choose to just use gems instead.
 These gold amounts are doable, yes, but there is so much more we can do with anything above 100M like investing it on a building, for example.

 I don't have The Academy unlocked, but I agree with the others that Merchant XP becomes useless at some point.
 Our levels ain't gonna upgrade them buildings, extra enchantments from time to time will.
-So i'm throwing in a #JusticeForEvelyn!
+So i'm throwing in a **#JusticeForEvelyn!**

+On a side note, have you checked out your Ascension Tracks?!
+If you ascend enough items and reach an ascension milestone, there's a number of things you can claim such as gold and gems!
+You can also get **+25% Worker XP bonuses, -10% surcharge energy costs, x1.5 Quality Chance AND 5% multicraft chance!!!**

-### More!
+## More!

 It's what we've all been asking for!
 A faster way to invest!
 Just hold down on the **+** button and you won't have to sprain your finger tapping!